Orientation & Mobility FAQs

 Our Orientation & Mobility (O&M) Training program is designed to personalize and accelerate your O&M training, offering you the opportunity to learn and enhance mobility skills at no cost to you.
 Whether or not you plan to get a guide dog, our O&M program will expand your existing travel skills and help you to feel confident in your daily travel.
 Below are some questions we frequently hear when someone is considering O&M training at Leader Dog.

 If you want to talk to a Leader Dog team member about whether O&M training is a good fit for you, what training will be like, or you wish to discuss your application, give us a call at 248.651.9011 or toll free 888.777.5332.
+You can also contact us with your questions online.

 Candidates must be: